 Ingredients for Braided Challah

 - Active Dry Yeast.
-These are sold in little packets near the spices and baking powder and baking soda are in your grocery store.
+Grocery stores sell packets of yeast and locate them near the spices, baking powder, and baking soda.
 There are two or three kinds.
-Make sure you don’t buy the quick yeast.
+Make sure you don’t buy the quick yeast or the instant dry yeast.
 If yeast confuses you, I explain more about it in my Basic Techniques Post.

 - Honey.
 For sweetener to feed the yeast and help the bread rise beautifully.

 - Olive Oil.
-To keep the bread Kosher, oil is used for the necessary fat.
+To make kosher bread, use oil as the necessary fat.

 - Eggs.
-A higher number of eggs than most bread recipes give this Challah a soft texture and beautiful color.
+A higher number of whole eggs than most bread recipes gives this Challah a soft texture and beautiful color.

 - Salt.
 For flavor.